jkmathilda/ChatGPT-Clone/README.md

 # Chatbot

-Chatbots are one of the central LLM use-cases.
+Chatbots are one of the major LLM use-cases.
 The core features of chatbots are that they can have long-running conversations and have access to information that users want to know about.

 Aside from basic prompting and LLMs, memory and retrieval are the core components of a chatbot.
 Memory allows a chatbot to remember past interactions, and retrieval provides a chatbot with up-to-date, domain-specific information.